 The first service is held in the new church, which is still under construction, in June.

 Construction is completed, and the church is dedicated on February 22.
 It cost approximately $2o,ooo.

 A new parsonage is built at the corner of Maple Avenue & Spring Street.

 A bell is added to the bell tower at a cost of $250.
 The church got a $20 discount for donating metal toward the bell's construction.
-The bell, which was made by by Meneely Bell Company in Troy, NY, is engraved What God Hath Wrought.
-Today, the bell is worth around $25,000.
+The bell, which was made by Meneely Bell Company in Troy, NY, is engraved What God Hath Wrought.
+Today, it is worth around $25,000.